nod-ai/llm-dev/halo-models.md

 # Introduction
 This page is project tracker to get halo models like llama3, grok1 etc. working on one or more MI3xx using shark/iree.

-# November 20, 2024 Release Goals
+# December, 2024 Release Goals
-- llama3.1 405B sharded across 8 MI300x GPUs producing correct numeical results (P0)
-- llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode) (P1)
+- llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode) (P0)

 (Note: Use llama3.1 8B or 70B to develop and test)